Contractor or Employee in the Philippines? The Label Won’t Save You

 Potentially on two fronts.
 Under Philippine law, a controlled, integrated, ongoing role can be treated as employment whatever the paperwork says.
 Separately, Australian employment law can reach an offshore worker where the contract was formed in Australia — the question raised in Pascua.

-How does an employer of record in the Philippines prevent misclassification?
+How does an employer of record prevent misclassification?

 The EOR is the legal employer.
 The worker is engaged as a local employee with full statutory entitlements, and you contract with the EOR for their services.
 There's no misclassification question because the classification is correct from day one — on both the Australian and the Philippine side.